 In this paper, we investigate whether local financial market development helps to promote economic performance by focusing on a particular rationale for such a relationship.
-That rationale is financial market development may increase the amount of external finance available to small firms.
-Specifically, we examine whether a government intervention aimed at increasing small firms' access to bank credit has a relatively greater impact in low-income areas.
-We exploit the fact that there is a strong positive correlation between low-income markets and markets with relatively low levels of financial development.
-And, we use SBA guaranteed lending as our government invention method.
-We choose the small firm credit market because of the high degree of information asymmetry that may be associated with it.
+That rationale is financial market development may increase the amount of external finance available to minority-owned small firms.
+Specifically, we examine whether a government intervention aimed at increasing small firms' access to bank credit has a relatively greater impact in high-minority areas.
+We use SBA guaranteed lending as our government invention method.
+We choose the [minority-owned] small firm credit market because of the high degree of information asymmetry that may be associated with it.
 And, because this information asymmetry may lead to a credit rationing problem as explained in Stiglitz and Weiss (1981).
+This may be especially important in high-minority areas where the per capita number of minority-owned small businesses is likely to be higher.

 We choose the SBA guaranteed lending program because our previous research (Craig, Jackson, and Thomson, 2006) suggests that SBA guaranteed lending has a small positive influence on the rate of economic growth in local geographic markets.
 Our previous research used MSAs and non-MSA counties to represent local geographic financial markets.
 However, Craig, Jackson, and Thomson (2006) did not investigate whether a positive relationship between SBA guaranteed lending and other measures of economic performance existed.
-Nor did we investigate whether these relationships were different for low-income markets.
-Here we use the level of labor market employment, or the employment rate, as our measure of economic performance.
-And, we test whether SBA guaranteed lending has a differential impact for low-income markets.
+Nor did we investigate whether these relationships were different for areas with a relatively high proportion of minorities in the local market.
+We refer to these markets as high-minority markets.
+And, we use the level of labor market employment, or the employment rate, as our measure of economic performance.
+Thus, we test whether SBA guaranteed lending has a differential impact for high-minority markets.

-Therefore, in this paper, our null hypothesis is that SBA guaranteed lending does not impact low-income markets differently than higher income markets.
-And, our primary alternative hypothesis is that SBA guaranteed lending has a greater impact on the employment rate in low-income markets.
-This alternative hypothesis is predicated on priors related to four overlapping assumptions.
-These four assumptions are: (1) income levels proxy for relative development of the local financial market, (2) less developed financial markets are more likely to experience severe information asymmetry problems, and as Stiglitz and Weiss (1981) point out, that could lead to credit rationing, (3) SBA guaranteed lending is likely to reduce these credit rationing problems -- thus, improving the level of development of that local financial market, and (4) increased financial development helps to lubricate the wheels of economic performance and increase the effective level of labor utilization, or the employment rate (Rajan and Zingales, 1998).
+In this paper, our null hypothesis is that SBA guaranteed lending does not impact high-minority markets differently than low minority markets.
+And, our primary alternative hypothesis is that SBA guaranteed lending has a greater impact on the employment rate in high-minority markets.
+This alternative hypothesis is predicated on priors related to three assumptions.
+First, less developed financial markets are more likely to experience severe information asymmetry problems, and as Stiglitz and Weiss (1981) point out, that could lead to credit rationing.
+Second, SBA guaranteed lending is likely to reduce these credit rationing problems.
+This will improve the level of development of that local financial market.
+And, third, this increased financial market development will help to lubricate the wheels of economic performance [especially in high-minority markets] and increase the effective level of labor utilization, or the employment rate (Rajan and Zingales, 1998).

-Our results suggest that low-income markets are positively impacted by SBA guaranteed lending.
-Moreover, the impact for low-income markets is significantly larger than it is for higher income markets.
+Our results suggest that high-minority markets are positively impacted by SBA guaranteed lending.
+Moreover, the impact for high-minority markets is three times as large as it is for low minority markets.
 This result has important implications for public policy in general and SBA guaranteed lending in particular.